faenrandir/a_careful_examination/documents/miscellaneous/claim_to_have_seen_Christ.md

 Draft originally posted [here](https://www.reddit.com/r/mormondebate/comments/4g68ev/when_was_the_last_time_a_mormon_credibly_saw/d2g63n2/).

+Note: this analysis does not include those who claim to have been visited by Jesus while in a dream (like many of these from [a 2019 LDS Living article](http://www.ldsliving.com/8-Divine-Accounts-of-Prophets-and-Apostles-Seeing-the-Savior/s/86605?page=1#story-content)).

 ## LDS Leaders claiming to have seen/experience Christ

 ### Kimball echoed George Q. Cannon's testimony

 In 1974, Spencer W. Kimball mis-attributed a quote to John Taylor that was actually given by George Q. Cannon.
-Elder/President (not bothering to look it up atm) Kimball said this:
+The newly called Church President Kimball said this:

 > "I know the God lives.
 I know that Jesus Christ lives," said John Taylor my predecessor, "for I have seen him."
 I bear his testimony to you brethren in the name of Jesus Christ, Amen.